 - Avoid touching your mask, eyes, nose, and mouth.

-Get a flu shot as soon as possible
+Get a flu shot and COVID-19 vaccine as soon as possible

 - The flu shot can help protect you and your family, friends, and community from getting and spreading flu.